chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

  - nbc:  an array, (-1...-5), signifying the impact level of a mortar attack at this section on personnel; negligible to catastrophic

 **Methods**:
-1) set_env_conditions: nrmal distribution of environmental conditions levels across all sections of the environment
+1) set_env_conditions: normal distribution of environmental conditions levels across all sections of the environment
 2) set_env_threats: random distribution of threats across 10% of the environment

 ```